omkaracharya/AgileBot/Deploy/README.md

    vagrant ssh-config
     ```

-4. Update the inventory file.
+4. Clone this repo and update the inventory file.

    a. provide the correct IP address of the virtual machine.